Vestries Act 1831

-The Vestries Act 1831, commonly known as Hobhouse's Vestry Act (named after the Whig frontbencher Sir John Hobhouse, later created Lord Broughton), was an Act of Parliament in 1831 and was a local government overhaul which also affected the Established Church at a local level.
+The Vestries Act 1831 (1 & 2 Will.
+4. c.
+60), commonly known as Hobhouse's Vestry Act (named after the Whig frontbencher Sir John Hobhouse, later created Lord Broughton), was an Act of Parliament in 1831 and was a local government overhaul which also affected the Established Church at a local level.
 The act gave subsidiarity in that local ratepayers would have to agree by a special majority for the reform to take effect in their local area (parish).

-Where locally approved it replaced the Select Vestry (the local government where not an open vestry and which was in most cases a narrow oligarchy) with a non co-opted system of vestrymen (vestry members) to be instead elected by ratepayers (male and female) who had been resident in the parish for more than a year.
+Where locally approved it replaced the select vestry (the local government where not an open vestry and which was in most cases a narrow oligarchy) with a non-co-opted system of vestrymen (vestry members) to be instead elected by ratepayers (male and female) who had been resident in the parish for more than a year.